iogisdaki/creativeCodingChallenges/README.md

 ### Setup
 For the Processing projects you just need to download the Processing IDE [here](https://processing.org/).
 Any library needed can be downloaded from the IDE by going in the tab Sketch > Import Library > Manage Libraries and then searching the library name.

 For the p5 projects I use vscode and the extension p5.vscode.
-To find out more info and set it up yourself read the [official guide](https://p5js.org/tutorials/setting-up-your-environment/#vscode)
+To find out more info and set it up yourself read the [official guide](https://p5js.org/tutorials/setting-up-your-environment/#vscode).
+Once you dowload the extension on vscsode you can go to the status bar in the bottom right and click the "Go Live" button.